-As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour modified composite sample.
-Grab samples, however, must be collected for pH and E. coli, in accordance with recommended analytical methods.
+As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour composite sample.
+Grab samples, however, must be collected for pH, E. coli, TRC, and Dissolved Oxygen in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.